 - Financial Aid Appeal Form (SAP)

-Be sure to set up and check your umich email account regularly so you will not miss important information regarding registration, required advising, and academic discipline decisions.
-All e-mail communication is done through your umich email account.
+Be sure to set up and check your umich email account regularly so you will not miss important information regarding registration, required advising, and academic or disciplinary decisions.
+All e-mail communication is done through your "@umich" email account.

-When contacting an advisor, make sure to include your name and student ID number.
 E-mails should be composed in a professional manner.
+When contacting an advisor, faculty, or any University employee, make sure to include your name and student ID number.
+Utilize correct form, punctuation, grammar, and spelling.